srpranto/devstack/README.md

 ### 1. What is JSX, and why is it used in React?

-**Answer:** JSX stands for JavaScript XML.
-It is a syntax extension that lets us write HTML-like elements and templates directly inside JavaScript files.
-JSX is used in React because it makes component code clean, intuitive, and readable while allowing the full power of JavaScript expressions inside curly braces `{ }`.
+**Answer:** JSX lets us write HTML-like code inside JavaScript.
+We use it in React because it makes the UI code easier to write and understand.

 ### 2. What is the difference between props and state?

-**Answer:**

-- **Props:** External, read-only data passed down from a parent component to a child component.
-The receiving child cannot modify props.
+**Answer:** Props are data passed from a parent component to a child component.
+State is data that a component manages and can change when something happens.
-- **State:** Internal, mutable data managed within the component itself.
-Updating state causes the component and its children to re-render.

 ### 3. What does the useState hook do, and where did you use it in this project?

-**Answer:** The `useState` hook declares a reactive state variable and provides a setter function to update it.
-In this project, `useState` was used in:

-- `src/App.tsx` to store the list of technologies (`technologies`), the user's selected technologies (`stack`), and the loading boolean state.
-- `src/components/Navbar.tsx` to manage the mobile hamburger menu open/close toggle state (`isOpen`).
+**Answer:** `useState` lets us create and update data inside a component.
+I used it in `App.tsx` for the technologies, selected stack, and loading state.
+I also used it in `Navbar.tsx` for the mobile menu.

 ### 4. What does the useEffect hook do, and why did you need it to load the JSON data?

-**Answer:** `useEffect` handles side effects like data fetching, DOM updates, or subscriptions outside the rendering flow.
-In this project, `useEffect` was needed in `src/App.tsx` with an empty dependency array `[]` to fetch `/technologies.json` once when the application mounts, avoiding infinite fetch loops during renders.
+**Answer:** `useEffect` is used when we need to do something after the component renders.
+I used it in `App.tsx` to load the technology data from the JSON file when the app starts.

 ### 5. Why does every item in a .map() list need a unique key prop?

-**Answer:** React uses the `key` prop during its Virtual DOM diffing process to identify which list items have changed, been added, or been removed.
-Unique keys ensure efficient rendering, maintain correct component state, and prevent UI bugs when list items are added or removed.
+**Answer:** React uses the key to know which item is which when the list changes.
+A unique key helps React update the right item without unnecessary changes.

 ### 6. What is conditional rendering?
-Show one place you used it (example: the empty stack message).
+Show one place you used it.

-**Answer:** Conditional rendering means rendering different UI elements or components based on specific conditions or state.
-In this project, conditional rendering was used in `src/components/YourStack.tsx`: When `stack.length === 0`, it displays a dashed container with the message `"Your stack is empty."`.
-When `stack.length > 0`, it instead renders the list of selected technology cards along with the `"Remove All"` button.
+**Answer:** Conditional rendering means showing different UI based on a condition.
+In this project, I used it in `YourStack.tsx`.
+When the stack is empty, it shows "Your stack is empty."
+Otherwise, it shows the selected technologies.

 ### 7. How do you pass data from a parent component to a child component, and how does a child send something back to the parent?

-**Answer:**

-- **Parent to child:** The parent passes data down through props (e.g., `App.tsx` passes `tech={tech}` and `isAdded={...}` to `TechCard.tsx`).
-- **Child to parent:** The parent passes a callback function as a prop (e.g., `onAdd={handleAddToStack}`).
-When an event occurs (such as clicking the button), the child invokes that callback function with the necessary arguments, passing data back up to the parent.
+**Answer:** A parent sends data to a child through props.
+A child can send something back by calling a function that the parent passed as a prop.
+In this project, `App.tsx` passes data and functions to components like `TechCard.tsx`.